vramework/vramework-website/docs/overview/1-getting-started.md

 description: How does it work?
 ---

-In this set of articles, you'll learn the **core fundamentals** of Vramework.
-To get familiar with how Vramework works, we'll build a basic CRUD application with features that cover a lot of ground at an introductory level.
+This set of articles covers the **core fundamentals** of Vramework.
+To understand how Vramework operates, a basic CRUD application will be built, demonstrating fundamental features at an introductory level.

 ## Prerequisites

-Please make sure that [Node.js](https://nodejs.org) (version >= 20) is installed on your operating system.
+Ensure that [Node.js](https://nodejs.org) (version >= 20) is installed on the operating system.

-For the duration of this guide, we will be using `yarn` to install and manage our packages.
+Throughout this guide, `yarn` will be used to install and manage packages.

 ### Setup

-We first need to install the starter project using **Git**:
+Begin by installing the starter project using **Git**:

 ```bash
 git clone https://github.com/vramework/vramework-starter.git project